risk-first/website/practices/Estimates.md

 From a Risk-First perspective, we can now see that this is an over-simplification.
 If _quality_ is a [Feature Fit](Feature-Risk) metric, _deadlines_ is [Schedule Risk](Scarcity-Risk#schedule-risk) and _budget_ refers to [Funding Risk](Scarcity-Risk#funding-risk) then that leaves us with a lot of risks unaccounted for:

  - I can deliver a project in very short order by building a bunch of screens that _do nothing_ (accruing _stunning levels of [Implementation Risk](Feature-Risk#implementation-risk) as I go).
- - Or, by relying on a lottery win, I can completely mitigate the budgetary risks of a project.
+ - Or, by relying on a lottery win, project's budget is fine.
 (Although I would have _huge_ [Funding Risk](Scarcity-Risk#funding-risk) because _what are the chances of winning the lottery?_.
 (You can bring in _any_ project at _any_ time by accepting crazy levels of risk.
  - And Brooks' Law contradicts this by saying you can't trade budget for deadlines:

 > "Brooks' law is an observation about software project management according to which "adding human resources to a late software project makes it later". - [Brooks Law, _Wikipedia_](https://en.wikipedia.org/wiki/Brooks_law)